 - Advanced Renamer – Renames all the selected elements by using some patterns.

-- Delete Locked File – Locked files, which are currently being used by some particular program, and don’t allow user access, can also be deleted forcibly.
+- Delete Locked File – Locked files currently being used by some particular program, and don’t allow user access, can also be deleted forcibly.

 - Delete and no move to Recycle Bin – the Shift-Delete operation